Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-Our pairing picture roots in the unshakable physical foundation, i.e., the affinity of O$^-$ (1.46~eV) and O$^{2-}$ (-8.08~eV), the large second ionization energy of metallic elements ($\sim$10-20~eV, the low-valent cations), and the dominance of eV-scale ionic bonding, which plays a pivotal role for high-$T_c$ superconductivity.
-The other sub-eV and covalent-binding pairing mechanisms are suspicious.
-The validity and universality of our itinerant \textbf{\ce{e^-}-O-\ce{e^-}} (\textbf{\ce{h^+}-M-\ce{h^+}}) pairing mechanism have been verified by 32 diverse experimental evidences, especially by the STM constant-current image in the \ce{CuO2} plane combining with the small Cooper-pair size, serving as an irrefutable proof.
+Our pairing pictures root in the unshakable physical foundation, i.e., the affinity of O$^-$ (1.46~eV) and O$^{2-}$ (-8.08~eV), the large two-electron ionization energy of metal atoms ($\sim$15-28~eV, the low-valent cations), and the dominance of eV-scale ionic bonding (the strongest interaction), which plays a pivotal role for high-$T_c$ superconductivity in oxides.
+The other sub-eV and covalent-binding pairing mechanisms (see EM) are suspicious.
+The validity and universality of our itinerant \textbf{\ce{e^-}-O-\ce{e^-}} (\textbf{\ce{h^+}-M-\ce{h^+}}) pairing picture have been verified by 32 diverse experimental evidences (see EM and SM~\cite{Supplemental}), especially by the STM constant-current image combining with the small Cooper-pair size (Fig.~\ref{fig:4}(a)), serving as an irrefutable proof of our pairing mechanism.
 It is this ionic-bond-driven pairing image that dominates the unconventional high-$T_c$ superconductivity of oxide ceramics.
-In addition to the high-$T_c$ oxides, our new pairing mechanism, tightly grasping the physical essence of the ionic bonding, can naturally be extended to iron-based or other potential ionic-bonded superconductors, and points out a new direction in searching for novel high-$T_c$ even room-temperature superconductors with robust ionic bonding at ambient pressure.
+In addition to the high-$T_c$ oxides, our new pairing mechanism, tightly grasping the physical essence of the ionic bonding, can naturally be extended to iron-based or other potential ionic-bonded superconductors.
+Our universal carrier-pairing picture also opens a new avenue for understanding high-$T_c$ mechanism and points out a new direction in searching for novel high-$T_c$ even room-temperature superconductors with robust ionic bonding at ambient pressure.